drewsonne/tropopause/README.md

 ## Assumptions
  - All instances will be contain in auto scaling groups of at least 1.
+ - All instances used in the core (nat instances, openvpn, etc.) will use the plugin architecture.
+Eat your own dogfood, etc.

 ## Plugins
 ### Extending